Machine Learning vs LLM: Differences, Applications & Impact

 generative AI can help businesses automate content creation including advanced technical drawings

-Generative AI can be backed by "serious" engineering predictions, such as those from applying Machine Learning in CFD, as shown by the Neural Concept use cases.
+Generative AI can be backed by "serious" engineering predictions, such as those from applying Machine Learning in CFD, as shown by Neural Concept's use cases.

 Large Language Models (LLMs) specializing in language tasks are a key part of this generative trend.
-LLMs and generative AI have a foundation in neural networks, but their applications are expanding rapidly from creative tools and chatbots / virtual assistants to code generation and simulation.
-Companies employ LLMs to develop intelligent chatbots that enhance customer service by providing quick and accurate responses, since LLMs are advanced machine learning models specifically designed to process and generate human-like text.
+LLMs and generative AI are built on neural networks, but their applications are expanding rapidly, from creative tools and chatbots/virtual assistants to code generation and simulation.
+Companies employ LLMs to develop intelligent chatbots that enhance customer service by providing quick, accurate responses, as these models are advanced machine learning systems designed to process and generate text.

 We're seeing a shift in the roles of ML and LLMs.
 Traditional Machine Learning models are often more efficient in structured data analysis, and ML continues to excel at structured prediction and decision-making tasks.
 LLMs and generative models will take on more complex, creative, and human-facing functions.